Heritability: Definition

 An upper case H^{2} is used to denote broad sense, and lower case h^{2} for narrow sense.

 For traits which are not continuous but dichotomous such as an additional toe or certain diseases, the contribution of the various alleles can be considered to be a sum, which past a threshold, manifests itself as the trait, giving the liability threshold model in which heritability can be estimated and selection modeled.

 Additive variance is important for selection.
-If a selective pressure such as improving livestock is exerted, the response of the trait is directly related to narrow-sense heritability.
+If a selective pressure such as improving livestock is exerted, the response of the trait (phenotype) is directly related to narrow-sense heritability.
 The mean of the trait will increase in the next generation as a function of how much the mean of the selected parents differs from the mean of the population from which the selected parents were chosen.
 The observed response to selection leads to an estimate of the narrow-sense heritability (called realized heritability).
 This is the principle underlying artificial selection or breeding.